 Author: George H. Heyman, Jr. Program for Philanthropy and Fundraising

-This resource was designed and assembled by the Macro evaluation team as a “starter kit” to promote the integration of effective evaluation into grantmaker education programs.
+Favorite This resource has been designed and assembled by the Macro International evaluation team with the support of the William and Flora Hewlett Foundation as a starter kit to promote the integration of effective evaluation into grantmaker education programs.
 This core set of tools includes general tips for conducting successful evaluations, guidance and examples for defining and understanding a program’s logic, how-to instructions for designing participant questionnaires, and an annotated guide to existing evaluation resources to support good practice.